Master of Public Health in Interdisciplinary Training in Population Health Overview

 - PH 719 Health Systems, Law, and Policy (4 credits)

 - PH 720 Individual, Community, and Population Health (4 credits)

 The core courses are completed prior to completing certificate courses and electives.
-Full-time students complete all four core courses in the fall semester; part-time students begin with PH 717 Quantitative Methods for Public Health and/or PH 718 Leadership and Management for Public Health.
 It is not anticipated that there are waivers granted for the integrated core.
 It is also not anticipated that transfer credit will be awarded for courses taken at other institutions.

 Students may select from 16 interdisciplinary certificates.
 BU MPH certificates are offered in two categories: 1) functional areas, which reflect interdisciplinary skill bases, and 2) context areas, which reflect key populations or areas of interest within public health.
 Students who elect to complete only a functional certificate may round out their required MPH credits (48) with elective courses.
 A maximum of 4 credits may be shared between a functional and a context certificate.

 - Community Assessment, Program Design, Implementation, and Evaluation

 - Environmental Health